Racial Equity Capacity Offerings

 Systems Change Primer

-Registration & Fees: Systems Change Primer is $150 per individual registrant.
-Team members within an institution, collaborative partnerships, or institutions from the same sector are encouraged to apply and participate together.
+• Team members within an institution, collaborative partnerships, or institutions from the same sector are encouraged to participate together or schedule a session to be presented to your organization.

 Racial Equity Roundtable